Do you want to know how to index your website on Google so it’ll show up in search results?

 You can also use Google to see if your site is indexed.
 Simply go to Google and type in a search for site:yourwebsite.com.

 The number right below the search shows roughly how many of your pages Google has indexed.

-And if you want to check the index status of a specific URL, use the same process, but use the full URL instead.
+If you want to check the index status of a specific URL, use the same process but use the full URL instead.

 For example, site:yourwebsite.com/web-page-slug.

 If the URL isn’t indexed, no results will show up, and you can request indexing in Google Search Console.

 How to Get Indexed on Google: Your FAQs Answered